AI-Assisted Patient Intake and Follow-Up Instruction Drafting

 gemini): Useful for documentation workflows where ecosystem integration matters. - Perplexity (

-perplexity): Support tool for literature/context checks, not primary clinical authority. - GPT (
+perplexity): Support tool for public context checks, not a primary clinical authority or patient-specific source. - GPT (

 gpt), Claude Opus (claude-opus), Gemini Pro (gemini-pro): model families for controlled drafting with mandatory expert review.